dnwissel/sib_ai_benchmark/README.md

 ### Add new model or data

 A new model can be added to one of the folders under the parent folder `~/sib_ai_benchmark/src/models`: `flatModels`, `globalModels` or `localModels` .
-It should be wrapped with a specific name Which can be referred for running.
+It should be wrapped with a specific name which can be referred for running.
 Please check existing model file for use case.

 To add a new dataset, an entry can be added to the  dictionary `experiments` in `cfg.py` file in `~/sib_ai_benchmark/src/config`.The dictionary key can be referred to run the specific method with the new dataset same as the [previous section](#commands-to-run).